Biography of an Author

 What Made Me Start Writing

-I started writing just before I turned 20, so I have been writing for a long time.
+I started writing just before I turned 20 (in 1987), so I have been writing for a long time.
 In that time, I’ve written several full-length novels.
 But some of them…

 …well, they were bad.